krzemienski/awesome-from-stars/README.md

 * [louisdh/InputAssistant](https://github.com/louisdh/InputAssistant): Provide custom auto-completion options for the iOS keyboard.
 * [macabeus/InputStepByStep](https://github.com/macabeus/InputStepByStep): 📝 A input view for tvOS, useful for testing purposes.
 * [xbmc/inputstream.adaptive](https://github.com/xbmc/inputstream.adaptive): kodi inputstream addon for several manifest types
+* [xbmc/inputstream.ffmpegdirect](https://github.com/xbmc/inputstream.ffmpegdirect): Supports streams opened by FFmpeg's libavformat or Kodi's cURL such as plain TS, HLS and DASH (non-DRM) as well as many others.
+There is support for Archive/Catchup services where there is a replay window and can timeshift across that span.
+Also provides timeshift for live streams where rewind/pause and fast-forward would not have been available.
 * [Kong/insomnia](https://github.com/Kong/insomnia): The open-source, cross-platform API client for GraphQL, REST, WebSockets and gRPC.
 * [michaelversus/insomnia-plugin-codegen](https://github.com/michaelversus/insomnia-plugin-codegen): None
 * [benemohamed/insomnia-plugin-json-schema](https://github.com/benemohamed/insomnia-plugin-json-schema): insomnia plugin generated json schema from response